hay-kot/HomeLab-Utils/README.md

 ## HomeLab-Utils
 A place for all my scripts that I use for various homelab tasks.

-## Backup Checker
+## Backup Manager (Formerly Backup Checker)
 The Backup checker is used to scan a back-up folder for a specific file type and check it against parameters in the config file.
 You can configure as many of these as you'd like.
 Each should start with [Backup Name] and include all the data below.
 Currently no fields are optional.
+Additionally, Backup Manager will not rename the files not matching the criteria from the config.ini.
+Names are found by the creation date of the file and formatted like so: Date_Name.extension or 2020.04.31_HomeAssistant.mrbak.

 **Example:**
 ```
-[Home Assistant]
+[HomeAssistant]
 directory = \\path\to\data\backups
 secret    = xxxx-123123123123123-123123123123-123123123123-123123123123
 channel   = #mychannel